VU-BEAM-Lab/GENRE/Paper/paper.md

 in a serial fashion on a CPU.
 However, by using GENRE, massively parallel processing can be performed in order to achieve significant speedup.
 This is due to the fact that modern GPUs consist of thousands of computational cores that can be utilized.
-Moreover, although the processing in GENRE is performed using the C programming language and CUDA, a MEX-interface is included to allow for this code to be called within the MATLAB (The MathWorks, Inc., Natick, MA) programming language for convenience.
+Moreover, although the processing in GENRE is performed using the C programming language and CUDA, a MEX-interface is included to allow for this code to be called within the MATLAB (The MathWorks, Inc., Natick, MA, USA) programming language for convenience.
 This also means that with modification, the MEX-interface can be replaced with another interface if it is desired to call the C/CUDA code in another language, or the C/CUDA code can be utilized without an interface.